Iledant/be_factory/README.md

 Be Factory asks the user informations i.e.

 * Name of the model.
-That name is used as go type in the model file.
-It's must be camel cased
+That name is used as go type in the model file

 * French name.
-It is used in the error messages sent backs par action functions.
+It is used in the error messages sent backs par action functions

 * Fields descriptions i.e.